okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/openidconnect/prep.md

 1. [Consider rate limits](#rate-limit-considerations) when you build your integration.

-Build your integration with these guidances.

-> **Note:** Quickstarts and example links are provided in the [Determine the OAuth 2.0 flow to use](#determine-the-oauth-2-0-flow-to-use) section.
-These links provide example OIDC implementations outside of the OIN.

-After you've built your SSO integration, test it with an Okta app integration instance.
+After you've built the SSO integration in your app with the previous guidance list, test it with an Okta app integration instance.
 See [Create your integration in Okta](#create-your-integration-in-okta).

 ### OIDC customer org credentials